Malaysia Route

 Route North

 Up until about Teluk Intan we rode on nice small rural roads, which were in great condition, very quiet and gave us the opportunity to see lots of wildlife – monkeys, otter, lots of tropical birds.
 North of that the deltas and huge rivers tend to funnel you onto main roads to use the bridges.
 We tried to stay on smaller roads and use ferry crossings instead, but both times we did so the boats weren’t running.
 There were also flood warnings further north, and after we nearly got caught out on one barely passable section, we stuck to more main roads.
+We crossed the border to Thailand at Padang Besar.

 Hotels

-Budget hotels are in the £9 to £15 range.
-They were kind of clean and fine for passing through.
-Obviously they are basic, and older ones can be run-down (things like loose tiles, exposed wiring, sometimes mould, holes in the plaster,) but often in decent locations.
 They are often noisy.
 Malaysia is late to bed, late to rise, so if it is noisy it is going to be like that well into the early hours.
 Cheap hotels usually have a very small entrance with the rest of the ground floor taken up by other businesses, so getting your bike indoors usually means carrying it up flights of stairs.
 In our experience, these hotels always had: Air con, own bathroom, towels, telly, double or twin bed with sheets/duvet or blanket/pillows, sit down toilet plus water hose, at least a cold shower, thermos flask (with boiled water available in the lobby.)
 Usually: A kettle, hot shower.
 The thermos and hot water, or kettle, are great for instant noodles which saves money on food.
-Our bikes were always kept in the hotel, usually in the lobby or in a storeroom.
-We never asked to take the bikes into the room, but this was offered a couple of times.

 Other stuff

-Malaysia is late to bed and late to rise.
+Opening Hours: Malaysia is late to bed and late to rise.
 Shops never opened until at least 9am, and often not until 11am.
 We get up early and leave early, so we often got drinks the night before, or used petrol stations (which do have earlier hours) to get drinks from.
 Most of the food stalls and roadside restaurants weren’t open until the evening, so while Malaysia is great for food, it doesn’t suit hungry cyclists who like early starts.
-Food was much cheaper than we were expecting.
-A plate of chicken rice plus a drink came to around £2 per person, eating at simple outdoor places.
-Beer is not served at these places.
-If you do want a beer then Chinese run places are your best bet.

-Blog post for Malaysia:
+Blog posts for Malaysia: